Bradfield/algos/graphs/building-the-word-ladder-graph.md

 words into a graph.
 What we would like is to have an edge from one word to another if the two words are only different by a single letter.
 If we can create such a graph, then any path from one word to another is a solution to the word ladder puzzle.
-Figure 1 &lt;fig\_wordladder&gt;
-shows a small graph of some words that solve the FOOL to SAGE word ladder problem.
+Figure 1 shows a small graph of some words that solve the FOOL to SAGE word ladder problem.
 Notice that the graph is an undirected graph and that the edges are unweighted.